 9. More people are now influenced by ideological propaganda, pseudo intellectual values and contrived social and political causes, rather than traditional values and religious beliefs.

-10. More people now believe that freedom means freedom from parents, freedom to choose sexual partners, freedom to consume alcohol and harmful drugs, freedom to disobey law, freedom to steal money that does not belong to them, and freedom to do nothing.
+10. More people now believe that freedom means freedom from parents, freedom to choose sexual partners, freedom to consume alcohol and harmful drugs, freedom to disobey law, freedom to take money which is not rightfully theirs, and freedom to loaf.

-11. More people now despise hard work, refuse sane advise, look to government for doles, and envy those who work hard and make a living.
+11. More people in today's world despise hard work, refuse sane advice, look to government for doles, and envy those who work hard and make a living.